VelizarMihaylov/koa-typeorm/README.md

 ## Code Format

 The project uses [eslint](https://eslint.org/) to keep the formatting consistent.
 It also follows the [JavaScript Standard Style](https://standardjs.com/) rules.
 Auto formatting is achieved with `Prettier.js` and enabled trough the `.vscode` configuration.

-## Default ENV variables
-The server expects certain environment variables to be set.
-Rename the `.env.template` file to `.env` to get the suggested env vars during development.

 ## Testing